Carmen Martínez-Bordiú: First marriage

-General Franco died on 20 November 1975 and the family lost their political power.
-Alfonso and Carmen separated in 1979, received a civil divorce 1982 and a Catholic annulment in 1986.
+General Franco died on 20 November 1975, and the family lost its political power.
+Alfonso and Martínez-Bordiú separated in 1979, received a civil divorce in 1982 and a Catholic annulment in 1986.
 Alfonso was given custody of their sons.

 Second marriage and family tragedies

-After separating from the Duke of Anjou, Martínez-Bordiú lived with a Frenchman, Jean-Marie Rossi (18 November 1930 – 5 December 2021) who was 20 years older than her.
-Rossi was divorced from Barbara Hottinguer, by whom he had twin daughters Mathilda and Marella (b.
+After separating from her first husband in 1979, Martínez-Bordiú lived with a Frenchman, Jean-Marie Rossi (18 November 1930 – 5 December 2021), who was 20 years her elder.
+Rossi was divorced from Barbara Hottinguer, by whom he had twin daughters, Mathilda and Marella (b.
 1971), and a son, Frederick.
 Martínez-Bordiú and Rossi were married in a civil ceremony on 11 December 1984 in Rueil-Malmaison, with Martínez-Bordiú already around five months pregnant.
-By the time the new child was born, she and her new husband would have witnessed the death of one child each.
-In February, Martínez-Bordiú's son, Francisco de Asís, died in a car accident.
-Only weeks later, Rossi's daughter, Mathilda, died in a boating accident.
-Martínez-Bordiú then gave birth to her last child, María Cynthia Francisca Matilda Rossi, in Paris on 28 April 1985, barely four months after her wedding.
+By the time the child was born, she and her new husband had each suffered the death of a child.
+In February, Martínez-Bordiú's elder son, François, died in a car accident.
+Only weeks later, Rossi's elder daughter, Mathilda, died in a boating accident.
+Martínez-Bordiú then gave birth to her daughter, María Cynthia Francisca Matilda Rossi, in Paris on 28 April 1985.

-In January 1989, Martínez-Bordiú's first husband, the Duke of Anjou, died in a skiing accident in Colorado.
-He had had custody of their surviving son, Prince Louis Alphonse, and Martínez-Bordiú became involved in a legal battle with her former mother-in-law for custody of the young boy.
-She lost the battle and her mother-in-law gained custody.
-Carmen and her second husband Rossi separated in 1994 and divorced in 1995.
+In January 1989, Martínez-Bordiú's first husband died in a skiing accident in Colorado.
+He had had custody of their surviving son, Louis Alphonse, and Martínez-Bordiú became involved in a legal battle with her former mother-in-law for custody of the young boy.
+She lost the battle, and her former mother-in-law gained custody.
+Martínez-Bordiú and her second husband separated in 1994 and divorced in 1995.
 She then lived with an Italian man, Roberto Federici, with the relationship ending in 2004.

-Third marriage and first grandchildren
+Third marriage and grandchildren

-On 18 June 2006 in Cazalla de la Sierra, Seville, she married a third time to a Spaniard, José Campos García (born in Santander, 13 years her junior).
-She became a grandmother on 6 March 2007 with the birth of granddaughter Eugenia.
+On 18 June 2006 in Cazalla de la Sierra, Seville, she married a third time to a Spaniard, José Campos García (born in Santander), who was 13 years her junior.
+She became a grandmother on 5 March 2007 with the birth of granddaughter Eugenia.
 In 2006, she was a contestant on "Mira quién baila!" ("Look Who's Dancing!"), the Spanish version of "Strictly Come Dancing".
 On 28 May 2010, Martínez-Bordiú had twin grandsons, Luis and Alfonso.
 Another grandson, Henri, followed on 1 February 2019.